Committee seeks Oregon notable tree advocate

 Submit your nominations until January 2018

 The deadline for award nominations is January 26, 2018.
-Download a copy of the award nomination form.
+Download a copy of the 2018 Maynard D Award Nomination Form.
 The Oregon Heritage Tree Program Committee will review nominees and make their decision by March.
 The winner will be introduced at the Statewide Heritage Tree Dedication in April 2018.
 A wood plaque will be presented to the winner, noting their contributions to Oregon history and heritage.

 Please contact the Oregon Heritage Tree Program Administrator Annie von Domitz for more information.
 Telephone 503-373-0864 or email your nomination inquiries to OTE.